zilishen/documentation/content/nms/installation/on-prem/offline-install-guide.md

 ### Set Up the Data Plane {#acm-offline-dependencies}

-The API Connectivity Manager data plane and Developer Portal hosts require PostgreSQL, NGINX Plus, and njs.
+The API Connectivity Manager data plane requires NGINX Plus R24 or later and njs.

-1. You can install the PostgreSQL package from your distribution's repo at the same time you install the operating system.
-Refer to the the [PostgreSQL download guide](https://www.postgresql.org/download/) for instructions.
+1. Log in to MyF5 and download your `nginx-repo.crt` and `nginx-repo.key` files.
+2. Copy the `nginx-repo.crt` and `nginx-repo.key` files to the `/etc/ssl/nginx/` directory:

+    ```bash
+    sudo cp nginx-repo.crt /etc/ssl/nginx/
+    sudo cp nginx-repo.key /etc/ssl/nginx/
+    ```

-2. Select the following link to download the `fetch-external-devportal-dependencies.sh` script.
+3. Select the following link to download the `fetch-external-acm-dataplane-dependencies.sh` script.
 This script downloads the necessary NGINX Plus and njs packages to a `tar.gz` archive.

-    {{<fa "download">}} {{<link "/scripts/fetch-external-devportal-dependencies.sh" "Download fetch-external-devportal-dependencies.sh script">}}
+    {{<fa "download">}} {{<link "/scripts/fetch-external-acm-dataplane-dependencies.sh" "Download fetch-external-acm-dataplane-dependencies.sh script">}}

-3. To download the NGINX Plus and njs dependencies, run the `fetch-external-devportal-dependencies.sh` script.
-Specify your Linux distribution for the packages.
+4. To download the NGINX Plus and njs dependencies, run the `fetch-external-acm-dataplane-dependencies.sh` script.
+As parameters, specify your Linux distribution and the location of your `nginx-repo.crt` and `nginx-repo.key` files.

     ```bash
-    sudo bash fetch-external-devportal-dependencies.sh <linux distribution>
+    sudo bash fetch-external-acm-dataplane-dependencies.sh <linux distribution> /etc/ssl/nginx/nginx-repo.crt /etc/ssl/nginx/nginx-repo.key
     ```

     Supported Linux distributions: